ghorn/sdl_joystick_interface/README.md

 SDL and individual joysticks are opened and closed automatically by the wrapper.
 The SDL and joystick wrapper memory can be cleared with `clear all` or `clear mex`.

+### BUG:
+For some reason the first struct gotten is bad and random, you should manually discard it or suffer the consequences.

+    >> clear all
+    Closing "Logitech Dual Action"
+    quitting SDL Joystick subsystem
+    >> js = joystick(0);
+    initializing SDL Joystick subsystem
+    Opening joystick 0... found Logitech Dual Action
+    >> js.buttons

+    ans =

+       1.0e+09 *

+             0
+        1.0737
+        0.3022
+        0.5369
+        0.5396
+        0.0000
+        0.0000
+             0
+        1.9165
+        0.0000
+             0
+        0.0002

+I've tried to repeatedly grab values internally in a loop, but this does not force it to cycle.
+I suspect the bug is related to SDL events not working properly without having SDLMain.